bnahill/PyCortexMDebug/README.md

 All field values are displayed at the correct lengths as provided by the SVD files.
 Also, tab completion exists for nearly everything!
 When in doubt, run `svd help`.

+## DWT
+The ARM Data Watchpoint and Trace Unit (DWT) offers data watchpoints and a series of gated cycle counters.
+For now, I only support the raw cycle counter but facilities are in place to make use of others.
+As this is independent of the specific device under test, commands are simple and you can configure a clock speed to get real time values from counters.

+    dwt configclk 48000000

+will set the current core clock speed.
+Then

+    dwt cyccnt reset
+    dwt cyccnt enable

+will reset and start the cycle counter.
+At any point

+    dwt cycnt

+will then indicate the number of cycles and amount of time that has passed.

 ### TODO

 Enable writing to registers and individual fields